Saul Ostrow: Biography

-Saul Ostrow was the editor of the book series Critical Voices in Art, Theory and Culture published by Routledge London and is the Art Editor at Large for Bomb Magazine.
+Saul Ostrow was the editor of the book series Critical Voices in Art, Theory and Culture published by Routledge in London and is the Art Editor at Large for Bomb Magazine.
 He was also Co-Editor of Lusitania Press from 1996 to 2004.)

 In a 2011 interview with Brian Sherwin for FineArtViews, Ostrow declared that art criticism is important because it helps to establish the concept of the "collective self".
 Ostrow suggested that criticism is important because it helps to address the "contradictions and dichotomies inherent in our social and cultural lives".
-In the interview Ostrow shared his experience as Art Editor for Bomb Magazine and his insight into the "changing landscape" of art criticism due to the advent of the Internet and art blogs.
-When asked about sexism, ageism, and racism within the contemporary art world Ostrow suggested that all three exist because all three exist in larger society.
+In the interview, Ostrow shared his experience as Art Editor for Bomb magazine and his insight into the "changing landscape" of art criticism due to the advent of the Internet and art blogs.
+When asked about sexism, ageism, and racism within the contemporary art world, Ostrow suggested that all three exist because all three exist in larger society.